robbie01/slether/README.md

 ## Why?

-I wanted to connect a device to a network through a serial line, and I wasn't satisfied with existing layer 3 options because I wanted it to have a globally routable IPv6 address.
+I wanted to connect a device to a network through a serial line, and I wasn't satisfied with existing layer 3 options because I wanted it to receive router advertisements.
 Maybe PPP can be hacked to make this work, but it seemed easier just to write a TAP-based driver.

 ## What's the protocol?